wxMaxima-developers/wxmaxima/info/wxmaxima.gl.md

 site](https://wxMaxima-developers.github.io/wxmaxima/help.html) contains a
 number of workbooks that address various aspects of wxMaxima.
-Working through some of these (particularly the "10 minute (wx)Maxima tutorial") will increase one’s familiarity with both the content of _Maxima_ and the use of wxMaxima to interact with Maxima.
+Working through some of these (particularly the "10 minute (wx)Maxima tutorial") will increase oneâs familiarity with both the content of _Maxima_ and the use of wxMaxima to interact with Maxima.
 This manual concentrates on describing aspects of wxMaxima that are not likely to be self-evident and that might not be covered in the online material.